-- are unable to hold clippers

-- are unable to bend down
+- are unable to hold clippers - are unable to bend down

-- are unable to reach your feet

-- don't have enough strength in your hands
+- are unable to reach your feet - don't have enough strength in your hands

-Unfortunately we are unable to cut the toenails of anybody who uses certain medications, such as warfarin, some other anti-coagulants, and some oral steroids.
-If you are unsure if you can join this service please don't hesitate to contact us to check.
+Unfortunately we can't cut the toenails of people who are on certain medications.
+Please don't hesitate to contact us to check.